What rental guarantee? Payment, refund and special situations

 3. Ageing appliances and equipment: the performance of equipment deteriorates over time, regardless of use.

-5. Holes in the walls for boards and shelves: In many tenancies, it is considered normal for the tenant to be allowed to install a few nails or hooks for paintings.
+5. Holes in the walls for paintings and shelving: it is often considered normal in tenancies to allow the tenant to install a few nails or hooks for paintings.

 6. Wear on light switches and door handles: contact points in common use will wear out over time.

-7. Aging surfaces and paintings: painted surfaces, parquet or flooring may need updating over time, regardless of the tenant's use.
+7. Aging surfaces and paintings: painted surfaces, parquet or flooring may need updating, regardless of the tenant's use.

 When will the rental deposit be refunded?